The Pulitzer Center is offering a special reporting fellowship opportunity in 2018 focused on "Beyond War: Causes of Conflict, Prospects for Peace."

 Participation in the Pulitzer Center Washington Weekend on October 26-27, 2018.
 This annual event for student fellows exposes them and their professors to the work of other fellows, provides an opportunity to network with professional journalists and editors, and further broadens horizons.
 Travel costs and accommodations will be covered by the Pulitzer Center.

-Through the conference, the student reporting and work of the professional journalists we support, we hope to raise awareness of some of the most underreported aspects of conflicts.
+Through the "Beyond War" conference, the student reporting and work of the professional journalists we support, we hope to raise awareness of some of the most underreported aspects of conflicts.
 These include the often inter-connected drivers of conflicts and levers of peace.
 We also aim to draw attention to successful models of peacebuilding and diplomacy.
 The crucial role of journalism in this space—for good and ill—will also be discussed.

 This reporting fellowship for Campus Consortium students and alums is yet another example of the Pulitzer Center’s programs to engage students in international affairs.
 In 2016, we offered two students from our Campus Consortium fellowships to cover HIV/AIDS issues.
 In 2017, we awarded students a fellowship to participate in a competition to produce a documentary short in collaboration with the New York Times Op Docs and Tribeca Film Institute.